You are here

 During National Preparedness Month, I encourage all Georgians to take advantage of the resources available through GEMA/HS’s Ready Georgia campaign.
 Our site and mobile app help citizens create customized Ready kit checklists and family communications plans.
 They have everything you need to prepare, plan and stay informed.

 About the Author

-GEMA/Homeland Security Director Charley English was sworn in by Governor Nathan Deal as GEMA/Homeland Security Director in January 2011.
+GEMA/HS Director Charley English was sworn in by Governor Nathan Deal as GEMA/HS Director in Jan.
+2011.
 He has served in the agency since 1996.
 Director English oversees all state preparations and deployments regarding emergency management and homeland security efforts.

 You can follow Director English's blog postings regularly by visiting Get Ready.